Resume of Photographic Work

 - 2008 Joy of Giving Something "Caption Contest" January, 2008 for the photograph "Jumpin" which I later used in Photo Prayer 2007_24 (at right).

-- 2007 Brandywine Creek State Park photo contest, First place and one of two honorable mentions.
+- 2007 Brandywine Creek State Park photo contest, First place and an honorable mention.
 Both images were reproduced in the Greenville Community News of January 23, 2007.

 - 1989 Honorary Professor of Photography at East Texas State University in Commerce, Texas (now Texas A&M University-Commerce) after serving as one of three jurors to its International Photography competition and exhibit.